 - Conflict of interest determinations

-- Drug issues
+- Drug and device issues and determinations

 - Justification for waiver or alteration of informed consent or documentation of informed consent